JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 ```

 Optimisation problems can be classified with respect to several criteria.
-In the following we provide a grouping of the algorithms with respect to the “information”
+The following list of the algorithms is a grouped with respect to the “information”
-available about your optimisation problem
+available about a optimisation problem

 ```math
 \operatorname*{arg\,min}_{p∈\mathbb M} f(p)
 ```

-Within the groups we provide short notes on advantages of the individual solvers, pointing our properties the cost ``f`` should have.
+Within each group short notes on advantages of the individual solvers, and required properties the cost ``f`` should have, are provided.
-We use 🏅 to indicate state-of-the-art solvers, that usually perform best in their corresponding group and 🫏 for a maybe not so fast, maybe not so state-of-the-art method, that nevertheless gets the job done most reliably.
+In that list a 🏅 is used to indicate state-of-the-art solvers, that usually perform best in their corresponding group and 🫏 for a maybe not so fast, maybe not so state-of-the-art method, that nevertheless gets the job done most reliably.

-## Derivative Free
+## Derivative free

 For derivative free only function evaluations of ``f`` are used.